siddhant-code/PathPlanning/path_planning_algorithms/astar/Phase2/readme.md

 Example inputs:
 ```
-Give a value for clearance (mm) with consideration of robot radius:
+Give a value for clearance (mm) with consideration of robot radius:20
 ```

-After this a worspace map will be generated, close that map window.
+After this a worskpace map will be generated, close that map window.
 And you will be asked:

 ```
 Enter the start coordinates in the form x (cm),y (cm),theta(radian): 0,0,0

-Enter the goal coordinates in the form x (cm),y (cm):
+Enter the goal coordinates in the form x (cm),y (cm): 550,0

-Enter the 2 wheel RPM values in rad/s in the form rpm1,rpm2: 50,100
+Enter the 2 wheel RPM values in rad/s in the form rpm1,rpm2: 30,50
 ```
+## Note:

+1.If you give higher rpms, make the clearance higher.
+2.Have minimal differences between rpms.(High rpm - low rpm =20 approx)

 # Error